 Adding up all the states, the NDA will gain a total of 18 seats in 2017 and 2018 (including two grabbed from the Congress Party in Goa and Manipur), while the Congress Party and its allies’ tally will drop by a similar amount.

 NDA to Reach Majority Mark by 2020

-Those are meaningful shifts in seats, but not enough to give the NDA control of the upper house, where it will remain short by about 30 seats (as this blog in 2014).
+Those are meaningful shifts in seats, but not enough to give the NDA control of the upper house, where it will remain short by about 30 seats (as this blog anticipated in 2014).
 It will continue to require the support of regional parties like the Trinamool Congress, AIADMK, and Samajwadi Party to pass bills through the RS.

 Things improve for the NDA in 2019 and 2020.
 If we assume no major changes in the state elections held in 2018 and 2019 (a strong but unavoidable assumption since we can’t predict the future), the NDA approaches an RS majority only in 2020.

 Good News and Bad News